Michael Douglas as Nick Curran, suspended homicide detective

 What’d He Wear?

 The scene has become so famous for what Sharon Stone isn’t wearing that viewers’ minds may need to be refreshed as to what other characters actually are wearing.
-Michael Douglas’ fashionable cop once again dresses for the job in head-to-toe Cerruti, with a light brown suit made from worsted twill-weave wool.
+Michael Douglas’ fashionable cop wears a light brown worsted twill-weave wool suit, which has often been cited as a Cerruti 1881 though costume designer Ellen Mirojnick mentioned in a 2022 appearance on the From Tailors With Love podcast that none of the Cerruti suits actually made it to the screen, despite enduring legend.

 Nick Curran’s three contemporary suits, designed by Ellen Mirojnick, are all neutral tones, ranging from this warmer light brown suit to a cool light gray suit with a taupe suit falling somewhere in the middle.
 Ms. Mirojnick has frequently collaborated with Michael Douglas across his career, delivering some of his most iconic and influential looks in Fatal Attraction (1987), Wall Street (1988), and its sequel, Wall Street: Money Never Sleeps (2010), as well as Basic Instinct.
 Most recently, the designer has earned accolades for her work in The Greatest Showman (2017) and Cinemax period series The Knick.